-For some companies, differences in starting assets may occur due to issue year considerations.
-For instance, the application of VACARVM to in-scope products is normally limited to contracts issued in and after 1981, whereas all issue dates for in-scope products are covered by VA RBC.
+For some companies, differences in starting assets may occur due to in-scope issue year considerations; for instance, the application of CARVM.
+Actuarial Guidelines and principles-based proposals is normally limited to contracts issued in and after 1981, whereas all issue years for in-scope products are covered by VA RBC.